onflow/flow-101-quest/README.md

 ```

 ## Step 1 - Start the Flow CLI

-First things first, you will need to start the Flow CLI in order to use commands.
+Once you are in your working directory, we'll initialize the Flow CLI and configure it in order to query Testnet.

 ```
 flow init